FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-console.md

 For non-Minecraft servers, the modal is simpler:

-- Domain address (click to copy)
+- Domain address with port (click to copy)
-- Direct IP:port (click to copy)
+- Direct IP:port connection (click to copy)
-- Separate IP and Port fields (click to copy)
+- Separate IP and Port fields (click to copy) -- not shown for Hytale servers

 {% endtab %}

 {% endtabs %}

-## Search

-Need to find a specific log entry?
-Open the search bar by pressing **Ctrl+F** (or **Cmd+F** on Mac), or by clicking the search toggle button.

-Search supports full regex syntax, so you can look for simple text or build complex patterns.
-Here is what to expect:

-- Up to **500 matches** are returned, each with 2 lines of context before and after.
-- Results are **cached for 5 minutes**, so repeating a recent search is instant.
-- If you enter an invalid regex pattern, you will see a helpful error message instead of confusing results.

-Search results replace the console output and display line numbers, highlighted matches, and context separators.
-Click **Close** to return to the live console view.

-{: .success}
-> Try searching for `ERROR|WARN` to quickly find all errors and warnings at once.
-Regex makes the search bar surprisingly powerful.

 ## Sharing Console Logs